TSLsun/macOS_settings/issue-sol.md

 ```

 PS: The `__init__.py` file is system read-only file, and you need to run command `csrutil disable` in mac recovery mode (press `command+R` when booting up)

+### 2. powerline on zsh broke after using for a while

+Not yet figure out a proper solution...

+However, restart the computer can fix it.